-CRS 18-9-107 is the Colorado law that makes it a misdemeanor to deliberately block or barricade any road, walkway, or passageway – indoors or outdoors – that the public has access to.
-Penalties include $50 to $750 in fines and/or up to 6 months in jail.
-Except that obstructing funeral access carries $250 to $1,000 in fines and/or 3 to 12 months in jail.
+CRS 18-9-107 is the Colorado law that makes it a petty offense to deliberately block or barricade any road, walkway, or passageway – indoors or outdoors – that the public has access to.
+Penalties include up to $300 in fines and/or up to 10 days in jail.
+Except that obstructing funeral access is a misdemeanor carrying up to $750 in fines and/or up to 120 days in jail.

 (1) An individual or corporation commits an offense if without legal privilege such individual or corporation intentionally, knowingly, or recklessly: